thomasjoyce7/BIOS611_Project/README.md

 Project State
 ====================================================
-This project is still ongoing, but it will be completed soon.
+This project is now complete!